James E. Belser

-James Edwin Belser (December 22, 1805 – January 16, 1854) was a slave owner and U.S. Representative from Alabama.
+James Edwin Belser (December 22, 1805 – January 16, 1854) was an attorney and politician who served as a U.S. Representative from Alabama.

 Born in Charleston, South Carolina, Belser attended the public schools.

-In 1820 he moved with his parents to Sumter District, South Carolina, where he continued his schooling under a private tutor; his parents operated a major slave plantation of over 3000 acres and 50 slaves.
+In 1820, he moved with his parents to Sumter District, South Carolina, where he continued his schooling under a private tutor; his parents operated a major slave plantation of over 3,000 acres and 50 slaves.

 He moved to Alabama in 1825 and settled in Montgomery.